joshbegley/nyt-latest/README.md

 `The casting has fueled a debate about structural racism and fanned anger about stereotyping and prejudice in European-language voice-overs, even when films have main characters of color.`\
 https://nytimes.com/2021/01/16/movies/pixar-soul-black-white-dubbing.html?searchResultPosition=2

-**Angela Merkel’s Party Chooses a New Leader**\
+**A Step Toward the Post-Merkel World: Her Party Picks a New Leader**\
-`It is nonetheless far from certain that the party’s new leader will succeed her as Germany’s chancellor when she steps down this fall.`\
+`Armin Laschet, a close ally of Germany’s chancellor, is now the favorite to succeed her when she steps down after fall elections.
+But that succession is far from certain.`\
 https://nytimes.com/2021/01/16/world/europe/angela-merkel-party-leader.html?searchResultPosition=3

 **Banner Headlines for Tumultuous Times**\